cselab/Mirheo/README.md

 Computational Microfluidics

-Mirheo is a GPU high-performance and high-throughput code aimed at simulation of flows at milli- and microscales.
+Mirheo is a GPU high-performance and high-throughput code aimed at simulation of flows at milli- and microscales [[ref:cpc2020]].
-The code uses Dissipative Particle Dynamics method to describe the liquid and its interaction with cells and other bodies.
+The code uses Dissipative Particle Dynamics method to describe the liquid and its interaction with cells [[ref::pra2021]] and rigid bodies.

 For more information, please refer to the online documentation: http://mirheo.readthedocs.io/

-If you want to cite this repository, please use the reference of the corresponding paper:
+If you want to cite this repository, please use the reference of the corresponding paper [[ref:cpc2020]]:

 	@article{alexeev2020a,
 	author = {Dmitry Alexeev and Lucas Amoudruz and Sergey Litvinov and Petros Koumoutsakos},